jleuderalbert/wishlist/README.md

   - Apex
   - Time Stands Still
 - Red Hot Chilli Peppers
-  - By The Way
-  - The Getaway
   - I'm With You
-- Volbeat
-  - Guitar Gangsters & Cadillac Blood
 - Heaven Shall Burn
   - Veto
-- System Of A Down
-  - Steal this Album
-  - Hypnotize
 - Enter Shikari
   - The Spark
 - Trivium